 Both versions have the same test format and guidelines:

-- 60 minutes
+- Total Time: 60 minutes

-- 80 multiple-choice questions
+- Total Number of Questions: 80 multiple-choice questions

-- Scored on a scale from 200 to 800
+- Scoring: Scored on a scale from 200 to 800

 - No calculator allowed!

-Should You Take the Biology SAT Subject Test?
+Should You Take the Biology Subject Test?
 Which Version?

 If you already know that you need to take Subject Tests, there are a few reasons you might look to the Biology test as a viable option.

 When to Consider Taking the Biology Subject Test

 - A one-year introductory college preparatory course in biology